ghga-de/milestones-docs/2_horseshoe_bat/technical_specification.md

 The Data Submitter/Data Steward can now create a Dataset with one or more files.

+To do so, first the Data Submitter/Data Steward must create a Data Access Policy (DAP) that represents the set of data access restrictions that ought to be applied to a Dataset and links it to a Data Access Committee (DAC) that is responsible for managing restricted access for a Dataset.
+If the DAC does not exist then the Data Submitter/Data Steward should first create a DAC, and then a DAP.

+#### Creating a Data Access Committee

+The Data Submitter/Data Steward first sends a POST request to the `/data_access_committees` endpoint of the MRS with the required metadata to create a new DAC (6.0).

+The MRS then creates a DAC entity with the provided metadata (6.1).

+Upon successful creation of a DAC, the MRS responds with the a DAC Accession (6.2).

+This DAC Accession is required for the creation of a DAP.

+#### Creating a Data Access Policy

+The Data Submitter/Data Steward sends a POST request to the `/data_access_policies` endpoint of the MRS with the required metadata (which includes a DAC Accession) (6.3).

+Using the DAC Accession, the MRS will first check if the DAC actually exists (6.4).
+Then it will create a Data Access Policy entity and link the DAP with the DAC.

+Upon successful creation of a DAP, the MRS responds with a DAP Accession (6.5).

+This DAP Accession is required for the creation of a Dataset.

+#### Creation of a Dataset

-To do so, the Data Submitter/Data Steward sends a HTTP POST request to the MRS with a list of File IDs, and a Data Access Policy ID that applies to the Dataset (and thus applies to files that are part of this Dataset).
+To do so, the Data Submitter/Data Steward sends a HTTP POST request to the `/datasets` endpoint of the MRS with a list of File Accessions, and a Data Access Policy Accession that applies to the Dataset (and thus applies to files that are part of this Dataset) (6.6).

-The MRS ensures that these files exist, and that the DAP ID exists (5.1).
-Then it creates a new Dataset object with the files, collates all the linked metadata at the Dataset level, and attaches the given DAP to the Dataset.
+The MRS ensures that the Files and the DAP exists.
+Then it creates a new Dataset object with the files, collates all the linked metadata at the Dataset level, and attaches the given DAP to the Dataset (6.7).

-Upon successful completion, the MRS provides the Dataset ID to the Data Submitter/Data Steward (6.2).
+Upon successful completion, the MRS provides the Dataset Accession to the Data Submitter/Data Steward (6.8).

 ### 7.0 Data Steward marks a Dataset as released

 A Dataset is not publicly available until its status is changed to `released`.

-To do so, a Data Steward sends a HTTP POST request to the MRS with a Dataset ID and `status: released`.
+To do so, a Data Steward sends a HTTP PATCH request to the MRS with a Dataset ID and `status: released`.

 The MRS looks up the corresponding Dataset and changes its status from `unreleased`